Getting started

 Import your raw SBOM

-There is currently two formats supported to import raw SBOMS: [OSS Review Toolkit]’s native format and SPDX.
+There are currently two supported formats to import raw SBOMS: [OSS Review Toolkit]’s native format and SPDX.

 OSS Review Toolkit’s EvaluatedModel